Humanitarian visa is issued to foreigners who wish to enter Russia temporarily for cultural or sports exchange, religious connections.

 Single-entry visa is valid for one visit to Russia with the specified dates of arrival and departure.

 Double-entry visa is issued for two entries (all arrival and departure dates must be indicated).

 Multiple-entry visa is issued only upon authorization by the Russian Ministry of Foreign Affairs.
 The validity period (from... until...) shown in a visa indicates only the length of time when multiple-entry visa holders may visit Russia, please note that maximum duration of stay in Russia within this period can be no longer than 90 days.

 Visa processing time starts only after the Consulate has received all necessary documents.
-Please note, that drop-off day is not counted as a working day.
-If you apply by mail, please enclose a return self-addressed Courier envelope and add one more day for processing.
 After you receive your visa, please check it for possible mistakes (passport number, date of birth, term of validity etc.) and, if necessary, return it to us for corrections.
 The Consulate will not be responsible for the mistakes, which were not brought to its attention before your departure from New Zealand.

 ATTENTION!
 There are additional requirements for non-New Zealand citizens (permit to study, work in NZ for more than 90 days, residentship, etc.)